Josan88/Electronic-Medication-Administration-Record/docs/PROPOSED_METHOD_SOLUTION.md

 For a 12V system, this corresponds to:
 $$C_{Ah} = \frac{656 \text{ Wh}}{12 \text{ V}} \approx 54.7 \text{ Ah}$$

-**Recommendation:** A standard **12V 60Ah LiFePO4** battery is recommended, providing approximately 26 hours of runtime ($60Ah \times 12V \times 0.8 \times 0.85 / 18.6W$).
+**Recommendation for Mobile Deployment:** A standard **12V 60Ah LiFePO4** battery is recommended, providing approximately 26 hours of runtime ($60Ah \times 12V \times 0.8 \times 0.85 / 18.6W$).
 This chemistry is selected for its flat discharge curve and negligible Peukert effect (unlike Lead-Acid), ensuring consistent capacity delivery even under varying load conditions.

 ---